TheFirstIstari/TheFirstIstari/README.md

 Subsisting on caffiene or sugar
 Discord -> elfoftheteleri
 reach out if you want
-I mostly just use this as a code repo
+I mostly just use this as a code repo recently I've been shockingly inactive due to my time being monopolised by gitlab contributions instead 😉

 <!---